 If we are to tackle the current climate emergency, protect the natural world, and meet our emissions reduction targets then, as a matter of urgency, we must significantly reduce total global meat and dairy consumption.

-This November, Compassion in World Farming will be at COP26, the UN Climate Change Conference, in Glasgow and will be speaking to delegates from around the world about the way factory farming leads to climate change and urging immediate action to tackle it.
+In November 2021, Compassion in World Farming was at COP26, the UN Climate Change Conference, in Glasgow speaking to delegates from around the world about the way factory farming leads to climate change and urging immediate action to tackle it.

 Climate change’s forgotten sector